aws-samples/amazon-sagemaker-workshop-analytics-machine-learning/5. MLOps SageMaker Project/README.md

 ![](image/studio-project-available.png)

+<a id="mlopsJenkinsGithub"></a>
-## Use the Custom MLOps project template with GitHub and Jenkins
+## Use the Custom MLOps project template with GitHub and Jenkins to create a SageMaker project
 In this section, we cover how to use this custom MLOps project templates that allow you to utilize Jenkins as your orchestrator.
 First, we create a new SageMaker project using the new template.
 Then we use the generated Jenkins pipeline code to create the Jenkins pipeline.

 ### Step 1.
 Select the template in the example above and provide a name.